Mydayis: ADHD Medication

 What is the ADHD Medication Mydayis?

-Mydayis (Generic Name: Mixed salts of a single-entity amphetamine product) is an ADHD medication with a long-acting, triple-bead, mixed amphetamine salts formulation used for once-daily treatment of attention deficit disorder (ADHD or ADD) in adolescents and adults 13 and older.
+Mydayis (Generic Name: mixed salts of a single-entity amphetamine product) is an ADHD medication with a long-acting, triple-bead, mixed amphetamine salts formulation used for once-daily treatment of attention deficit hyperactivity disorder (ADHD or ADD) in adolescents and adults ages 13 and older.
 According to the FDA, Mydayis is a federally controlled substance (CII) because it can be abused or lead to dependence.
 It is an amphetamine.

-Mydayis may improve focus for people with inattentive ADHD, and decrease impulsivity and hyperactive behavior — two hallmark ADHD symptoms.
-Children under 13 years of age who used Mydayis experienced higher plasma exposure and more frequent adverse reactions, including insomnia and decreased appetite.
+Mydayis may improve focus for people with inattentive ADHD, and decrease impulsivity and hyperactive behavior — hallmark ADHD symptoms for many patients.

 What Dosage of Mydayis Is Used to Treat ADHD?